shovnik/Python/README.md

 # Turtle Text Writer

-This project is a program that draws using a turtle object provided by the python turtle library any text that is input.
+A fun program I created that draws using a turtle object provided by the python turtle library any text that is input.